patrickemonts/personal-webpage/content/post/git_introduction/index.md

 Those are changes that you just performed and you are considering to bundle a couple of them into one commit.
 A commit is one page of your photo album.
 Each page get a title which describes the endeavour that you undertook.
-In an acutal album that might be "summer vacation 2023".
+In an actual album that might be "summer vacation 2023".
 In the case of `git`, it is most probably something like "Implementation of foo".

 ## The staging area